netuno-org/platform/README.md

 Quickly build applications adapted to your business logic.

-All Netuno core capabilities, such as CLI and Web Server.
+Here is all source of the Netuno core capabilities, such as CLI and Web Server.

 ![Overview](https://raw.githubusercontent.com/netuno-org/platform/main/docs/overview.png)